800-835-0919

 Many ancient cultures prized amazonite for its beauty.
 Early Egyptians used the stone for jewelry and other decorative objects.
 Amazonite was also treasured by early civilizations in the Middle East and Central and South America.

 Legend has it that amazonite was referred to as the stone of courage.
-Today, amazonite is believed to improve clarity of thought and inspire hope and confidence.

 A truly versatile gemstone, amazonite can lend an earthy or elegant touch to jewelry designs.
 Visit us on the web at www.ross-simons.com to view our entire collection of amazonite necklaces, bracelets, rings and earrings.